Skip to main content

 Andrew Madar

-Madar has been in the aviation industry since 1985.
-Before that he earned two degrees in aerospace engineering from the UW, and then started working at Boeing in 1985.
-Meanwhile, he earned an MBA degree from Rutgers University.
-At Boeing he worked in many positions including technical research and development, airplane design and performance, and airline operations before eventually ending up in a fellowship role in airline development in the Chinese market.
+Andrew Madar earned a B.S. and M.S. from our department before started work at Boeing in 1985.
+While working, he earned an MBA degree from Rutgers University.
+At Boeing, he worked in many positions including technical research and development, airplane design and performance, and airline operations before eventually ending up in a fellowship role in airline development in the Chinese market.

 In 1997, while living in China he consulted for their airlines and the government in China to develop their industry.
 He remained in China until 2010.